Chern Classes and Compatible Power Operations in Inertial K-theory: Examples

-where we have used the induction hypothesis and Equation (\ref{eq:shortperiod}) in the second equality, the definition $\psit^0=\ovaug$ in the third equality, Lemma (\ref{lm:JJAndJK}) in the fifth, the fact that $\ovaug\circ\psit^q = \ovaug$ in the sixth, and Equation (\ref{eq:shortperiod}) in the seventh. \end{proof}
+where we have used the induction hypothesis and Equation (\ref{eq:shortperiod}) in the second equality, the definition $\psit^0=\ovaug$ in the third equality, Lemma (\ref{lm:JJAndJK}) in the fifth, the fact that $\ovaug\circ\psit^q = \ovaug$ in the fifth, and Equation (\ref{eq:shortperiod}) in the sixth. \end{proof}

 \begin{rem} Proposition (\ref{prop:FiniteEqsForLineElts}) reduces the problem of finding $\lam$-line elements of $K(I\pro(1,n))_\nq$ to solving a finite number of equations for $n^2+1$ (the rank of $K(I\pro(1,n))$) unknowns.
-Furthermore, since the action of the translation group $J$, which is rank $n$, respects $\cP_1$ by Proposition (\ref{prop:JActsOnK}), it is enough to solve for only $n^2-n+1$ variables satisfying Equation (\ref{eq:psilineelt}) for all $\ell\in\{0,\ldots,n-1\}$, as all other $\lam$-line elements will be their $J$ translates.
-Finally, we will see that in order to compare the virtual K-theory of $\pro(1,n)$ with the K-theory of a toric resolution of $\pro(1,n)$, we will need to find the $\lam$-line elements in the $\nc$-algebra $K(I\pro(1,n))_\nc$, in general. \end{rem}
+Furthermore, since the action of the translation group $J$, which is rank $n$, respects $\cP_1$ by Proposition (\ref{prop:JActsOnK}), it is enough to solve for only $n^2-n+1$ variables satisfying Equation (\ref{eq:psilineelt}) for all $\ell\in\{0,\ldots,n-1\}$, as all other $\lam$-line elements will be their $J$ translates. \end{rem}